-In Random Reviews, I’m reviewing a random hit song from any point in the history of the Billboard Hot 100 going from the chart’s beginning in 1958.
+In Random Tracks, I’m reviewing a random hit song from any point in the history of the Billboard Hot 100 going from the chart’s beginning in 1958.
 If you like what I’m doing, comment and let me know what random Hot 100 hit song you want me to review.

 Andy Williams’ “It’s The Most Wonderful Time Of The Year”

 SONG AT #1 THAT WEEK: Mariah Carey’s “All I Want for Christmas Is You”